Demystifying Keto Maple Syrup

 What is the Keto Diet?

 The ketogenic (keto) diet is a high-fat, moderate-protein, low-carb eating plan designed to help the body enter a state of ketosis.
 In ketosis, the body burns fat instead of carbohydrates for energy.
-This has been shown to lead to weight loss, better mental clarity and a range of other health benefits.
+This has been shown to lead to weight loss, improved mental clarity and a range of other health benefits.

-The myth of maple syrup without sugar
+The myth of sugar-free maple syrup

 Maple Syrup and the Keto Diet